 Image: ESA Astronaut Alex Gerst’s Soyuz capsule

-So how does Human Factors interact with safety?
+How does Human Factors interact with safety?

 How do we know this?